pedroernesto00/GoLang-Test/README.md

 ```
 Test Github webhook agora vaisdfsd
-Access localhost:8080/balance/{address} and then you get the json of the balance.
+Access localhost:8080/balance/{address} and then you get the json of the balance.Commit 0
+Commit 0